meraymond2/config/readme.md

 Copy over the config files to `~/config/sublime-text-3/Packages/User`.

 ### Emacs
-Not using it much, but it might come up. `sudo pacman -S emacs`, then install Doom emacs, and copy the config to ~/.doom.d/.
+Not using it much, but it's good for Scheme. `sudo pacman -S emacs`, then install Doom emacs, and copy the config to ~/.doom.d/.

 ## Languages
 ### asdf